What is aplastic anemia?

 - The nurse-to-patient ratio at St. Jude is unmatched — averaging 1:3 in hematology and oncology, and 1:1 in the Intensive Care Unit.

-- To improve outcomes and reduce side effects associated with transplant, doctors in the St. Jude Transplant Program work closely with laboratory scientists to rapidly move discoveries from the lab to the clinic.
+- To improve outcomes and reduce side effects linked to transplant, doctors in the St. Jude Transplant Program work closely with scientists to rapidly move discoveries from the lab to the clinic.

 The St. Jude website is designed for educational purposes only and is not engaged in rendering medical advice or professional services.
 The information provided through this site should not be used for diagnosing or treating a health problem or a disease.
 It is not a substitute for professional care.
 If you have or suspect you may have a health problem, you should consult your health care provider.